How much of our past are you willing to change, to save the future? In this tabletop RPG, you will answer this question. Read more

 WORLDLY AGENT: Anyone who donates at this level will receive a PDF copy of the final game as well as two of eight sample adventures created by the writing team.Estimated delivery:

 AGENT OF CHANGE: Anyone who donates at this level will receive a hard copy of the final rules.
-Non-US donators should use the request level below.Estimated delivery:Add $15 USD to ship outside the US
+Non-US donators should use the request level below.Estimated delivery:Ships anywhere in the world

-CHAMPION AGENT: Donators at this level will not only receive a hard copy of the rules as well as a PDF copy, but they will also receive a Developer's package with journals, early drafts, kudos, and fussing about the creation of this game.Estimated delivery:Add $15 USD to ship outside the US
+CHAMPION AGENT: Donators at this level will not only receive a hard copy of the rules as well as a PDF copy, but they will also receive a Developer's package with journals, early drafts, kudos, and fussing about the creation of this game.Estimated delivery:Ships anywhere in the world

 FACTION LEADER: At this level, you will receive an Agents of Change T-shirt.
 Design is to be determined.
-This reward is available in men's and women's sizes.Estimated delivery:Add $20 USD to ship outside the US
+This reward is available in men's and women's sizes.Estimated delivery:Ships anywhere in the world

 0 backers Limited (10 left of 10)

 SIGNATURE AGENT: The first 10 donators at this level will have an artist's commission of a character done for them.
 This character will, with donator permission, become a signature character to be used for future free adventures created by the writing team.
 Additionally, donators at this stage will receive a hard copy of the rules and will be admitted into Beta access.
-T-Shirts are also an option at Backer's choice.Estimated delivery:Add $15 USD to ship outside the US
+T-Shirts are also an option at Backer's choice.Estimated delivery:Ships anywhere in the world

 - (30 days)